angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 One week prior to the event our local Legacy Judgette suddenly fired out info of a GPT, one of those hasn't been seen in ages, but it's Legacy and it's local.

 Saturday the 7th of April: 19 players converged into Firestorm games despite the short notice and terrible weather (like wow it was bad).
-Five rounds of Swiss with cut to Top 8.
+Five rounds of swiss with cut to top 8.
 Thanks to the lovely judges we gave the full metagame
 breakdown:

 - Standstill